titobrasolin-ke/urbandatasetgateway-client-python/docs/UrbanDatasetGatewayApi.md

 # **deep_searching**
 > Basic200Response deep_searching(deep_searching_request=deep_searching_request)

-The \"deepsearchingrequestrestmethod\" method allows a client to request one or more UrbanDatasets through a REQUEST/RESPONSE call, providing the identifier of the resource, with search filters like geographical coordinates and period at the line level or searching for lines that contain a particular property.
-With all optional parameters set to null, it achieves the same result as a basicRequest.
+Request an UrbanDataset through a REQUEST / RESPONSE call, providing the identifier of the resource, with a spatial-temporal refinement of the search at line level (elements of specification of the dataset value records, present in the format); with all optional parameters set to null, it achieves the same result as a basic Request

 ### Example